 Open a GMC Online Account and Book for PLAB 1

 You may also wish to attempt the PLAB 1 in the UK itself if you’re in between the overseas dates.
 So check out PLAB 1 & 2 in 6 months if you’re keen to complete your PLAB exams in one visa.

 Can I take IELTS/OET when I’m a medical student?

 You can take them whenever you want.
 But, as IELTS/OET stays valid for 2 years, then it is logical to take IELTS/OET after finishing medical school.

-No, you can't.
-PLAB 1 requires for you to have your primary medical qualification, which you obtain after passing your medical school.
-It doesn't mean you have to have the main decorative diploma.
+No, you can’t.
+PLAB 1 requires you to have your primary medical qualification, which you obtain after passing your medical school.
+It doesn’t mean you have to have the main decorative diploma.
 I will suggest keeping a provisional one with you until you get the main one.

 Yes, you can.
-And, I think if you decide to be a doctor in the UK, internship/house job is the best time to start your journey.
+And, I think if you decide to be a doctor in the UK, an internship/house job is the best time to start your journey.

 Unfortunately, it is a prerequisite to clear IELTS/OET with the required scores before you can book PLAB 1.

 When should I start the EPIC verification process?